eclipse-hono/hono/site/documentation/content/api/Metrics.md

 | *hono.messages.received*           | Timer               | *host*, *component-type*, *component-name*, *tenant*, *type*, *status*, *qos*, *ttd*         | The time it took to process a message conveying telemetry data or an event. |
 | *hono.messages.payload*            | DistributionSummary | *host*, *component-type*, *component-name*, *tenant*, *type*, *status*                       | The number of bytes conveyed in the payload of a telemetry or event message. |

+#### Minimum Message Size

+If a minimum message size is configured for a [tenant]({{< relref "Tenant-API.md/#tenant-information-format" >}}), then the payload size of the telemetry, event and command messages are calculated in accordance with the configured value and then reported to the metrics by the AMQP, HTTP and MQTT protocol adapters.
+If minimum message size is not configured for a tenant then the actual message payload size is reported.

+Assume that the minimum message size for a tenant is configured as 4096 bytes (4KB).
+The payload size of an incoming message with size 1KB is calculated as 4KB by the protocol adapters and reported to the metrics system.
+For an incoming message of size 10KB, it is reported as 12KB.

 ### Service Metrics

 Hono's service components do not report any metrics at the moment.